dotnet/roslyn/docs/features/interceptors.md

 ### Interceptor accessibility

-An interceptor can intercept a call at a given location even if the interceptor would not ordinarily be accessible at that location.
+An interceptor must be accessible at the location where interception is occurring.

 ### Editor experience